openfido/openfido/docs/Getting Started/Single Machine Install.md

     npm start
 ```

-Navigate to http://localhost:3000/ and sign in with the super admin user.
+Navigate to http://localhost:3000/ and sign in with the super admin user.<br />
 For first time step up, you will need to create an organization under settings.